- Facepalming: A couple of instances:

 - 15 Minutes of Fame: In "Mr. Monk Gets Lotto Fever," Natalie gets a ridiculous amount of fame from a brief stint as a lottery girl, much to Monk's chagrin.

-- Filler: The reason why Sharona, Stottlemeyer and Disher are absent from "Mr. Monk and the Game Show" is because the episode was produced in the midst of contract disputes between the show producers and Bitty Schram, Ted Levine and Jason Gray-Stanford.
-As a result, of the regular cast, only Tony Shalhoub and the assistant role in this episode is handled by Kevin Dorfman.
+- Filler: Sharona, Stottlemeyer and Disher are absent from "Mr. Monk and the Game Show" because the episode was produced in the midst of contract disputes between the show producers and Bitty Schram, Ted Levine and Jason Gray-Stanford.
+As a result, of the regular cast, only Tony Shalhoub appears, and the assistant role in this episode is handled by Kevin Dorfman.

-- Flopsy: In "Mr. Monk and Sharona", Monk suspects that Sharona's late uncle was a con artist: he apparently has had a history of suspicious falls and accidents with monetary compensation settled out of court.
+- Flopsy: In "Mr. Monk and Sharona", Monk discovers that Sharona's late uncle Howard Fleming was a con artist: he apparently has had a history of suspicious falls and accidents with monetary compensation settled out of court, and apparently he had been forced into such a lifestyle because he was deep in debt.

 - Flowers for Algernon Syndrome: "Mr. Monk Takes His Medicine"